-The Long Island Hospitality and Leisure Association works in association with the Long Island Convention and Visitors Bureau and Sports Commission (LICVB), as well as the New York State Hospitality & Tourism Association (NYSH&TA).
-If your planning on visiting Long Island, or even if you're a resident, we suggest that visit the LICVB's website to lean more about all there is to do on Long Island.
+The Long Island Hospitality Association works in association with Discover Long Island, as well as the New York State Hospitality & Tourism Association (NYSH&TA).
+If you're planning on visiting Long Island, or even if you're a resident, we suggest that you visit Discover Long Island's website to learn more about all there is to do on Long Island.
 There, one may also request an official Long Island Travel Guide.
 For those that are planning a corporate event, and are seeking the perfect location to meet your specific needs, one may request an exclusive Long Island Meeting Planner's Guide, which showcases venues in both Nassau and Suffolk Counties.

-The LICVB divides Long Island up into four regions, as each region is quite different, and each one offers visitors a unique experience.
+Discover Long Island divides Long Island up into four regions, as each region is quite different, and each one offers visitors a unique experience.
 The regions consist of the North Shore, South Shore, North Fork and South Fork.
-Through the LICVB's website and/or by utilizing the Long Island Travel Guide, one may discover Long Island and everything that relates to hospitality and tourism industry, which includes many of our friends and associates ready to be at your service.
+Through Discover Long Island's website and/or by utilizing the Long Island Travel Guide, one may truly "discover Long Island" and everything that relates to the hospitality and tourism industry, which includes many of our friends and associates ready to be at your service.